Comic Book Legends Revealed #200 – Part 3

 COMIC LEGEND: If you magnify it, Mary Jane whispers “If it means he’ll be happy I want to remember everything” to Mephisto right before he erases her marriage with Peter Parker.

 One More Day was the controversial storyline from late 2007 that basically ended up with Mary Jane Watson-Parker and Peter Parker agreeing to have Mephisto erase their marriage (and their memory of it) in exchange for saving the life of Peter’s Aunt May, who had been mortally wounded by an assassin’s bullet meant for Peter (his Spider-Sense made him instinctively leap out of the way of the bullet, leaving it to hit May instead).

 Right before it happens, Mary Jane whispers something to Mephisto which he agrees to.

-What she said is a mystery, but it is one that some folks on the internet suggested was solved, via blowing up the tiny print in the word balloon about a billion times the size…
+Some folks on the internet suggested it was solved, via blowing up the tiny print in the word balloon about a billion times the size…

 However, that was not, in fact, what was in the issue, but rather a fairly clever hoax.
 Letterer Chris Eliopoulos confirmed it after that image began making the rounds back in early 2008.

 Thanks to Chris Eliopoulos for clearing things up!

 Okay, that’s it for our giant-sized 200th installment!

 Feel free (heck, I implore you!) to write in with your suggestions for future installments!
 My e-mail address is email@example.com.